From Zagreb's Harmica to Upper Town - Zagreb photography

 So, in the next few lines I'll show you some great vistas and photos I took on many of my walks from Trg Bana Jelacica, the main square in Zagreb to Upper Town (Gornji Grad), from Tuškanac to right below Sljeme, the suburb called Šestine.

-A stroll from Harmica up to Gornji grad
+A stroll from Zagreb's Harmica to Gornji grad

 Add comment